 Progress happens through consistency.
 I recommend using a self-participation rubric at the very least once every 10 weeks.
 I personally use it every 5 weeks, but using it on the last day of every month could be super-effective.
 Keep in mind the more frequently you do this, the less you will have to say, the quicker the students fill it out, and the less time that will be spent.

-I use a self-assessment rubric for regular rehearsals, a different one for pre-concert rehearsals when students are off-book, one to evaluate their concert participation, one for solo performance, and one for weekly voice classes.
+I use a self-assessment rubric for regular rehearsals, a different one for pre-concert rehearsals when students are off-book, one to evaluate their concert participation, one for solo performance, and weekly voice classes.
 All of these rubrics are slightly different in their layout/grading scale and are used either once or twice per 10 week period; I modify my rubrics based on the needs of my ensemble.